 Unemployment Rate: (annual average level)

-As well, there are also a variety of time frames shown (present quarter through the year 2022) with the median expected inflation of each.
+As well, there are also a variety of time frames shown (present quarter through the year 2024) with the median expected inflation (annualized) of each.
 Inflation is measured in Headline and Core CPI and Headline and Core PCE.
-Over all time frames expectations are shown to be in the 1.1%-2.3% range.
+Over all time frames expectations are shown to be in the .6% to 2.3% range.

 I post various economic forecasts because I believe they should be carefully monitored.
 However, as those familiar with this blog are aware, I do not agree with many of the consensus estimates and much of the commentary in these forecast surveys.